Successive vertex orderings of graphs: Introduction

 A subset \(I\subseteq V\) is \emph{independent} if no two of its vertices are adjacent.
 Let \(\mathcal I(G)\) denote the family of independent sets of \(G\).

 For an independent set \(I\in \mathcal I(G)\), we define a quantity \(b(I)\) recursively by

-In Section~\ref{sec:proof} we show that this recursion admits an explicit representation as a finite sum over all linear orderings of \(I\), which explains its combinatorial origin.
-We also give a simple example graph that shows how to calculate $b(I)$ in Appendix \ref{appendix}.
+For every nonempty independent set \(I\), \( n-a(I)=|N[I]|\ge |I|\ge 1, \) so the recursion is well defined.
+In Section~\ref{sec:proof} we show that this recursion admits an explicit representation as a finite sum over all linear orderings of \(I\).

 \begin{theorem} Let \(G=(V,E)\) be a finite connected graph with \(|V|=n\).
 Then the number \(\sigma(G)\) of successive vertex orderings of \(G\) is given by

 where \(a(I)\) is defined by \eqref{eq:def_a} and \(b(I)\) is defined by the recursion \eqref{eq:def_b_rec}. \end{theorem}